GeorgeDavis-Ibexlabs/aws-reinvent-ical-chrome-extension/docs/index.md

 # AWS re:Invent iCal Chrome extension

-Stuck with all your AWS sessions on the [AWS Events app :icon-link-external:](https://registration.awsevents.com/flow/awsevents/reinvent24/myagenda/page/myagenda){target="blank" aria-label="This link takes you to the AWS re:Invent My Agenda page."} and not on your *Google Calendar* / *Outlook Calendar* / *Apple Calendar* ?.
+Stuck with all your AWS sessions on the [AWS Events app :icon-link-external:](https://registration.awsevents.com/flow/{{ orgid }}/{{ eventCode }}/myagenda/page/myagenda){target="blank" aria-label="This link takes you to the AWS re:Invent My Agenda page."} and not on your *Google Calendar* / *Outlook Calendar* / *Apple Calendar*?

-This is the [open source GitHub project :icon-link-external:]({{ projectUrl }}){target="blank" aria-label="This link takes you to the GitHub project page."} page for the AWS re:Invent iCal Chrome extension.
+This is the [open source GitHub project:icon-link-external:]({{ projectUrl }}){target="blank" aria-label="This link takes you to the GitHub project page."} page for the AWS re:Invent iCal Chrome extension.
 The Chrome extension for generating iCal from the AWS re:Invent My agenda page.

 ![](/static/images/aws-reinvent-ical-chrome-extension.jpg)